httpwg/http-extensions/draft-thomson-http-encryption.md

 byte other than the first is non-zero, or a record has more padding than the record size can accommodate.

-The nonce used for each record is a 96-bit value containing the index of the current record in network byte order.
-Records are indexed starting at zero.
+The nonce for each record is a 96-bit value constructed from the record sequence number and the input keying material.
+Nonce derivation is covered in {{nonce}}.

 The additional data passed to each invocation of AEAD_AES_128_GCM is a zero-length octet sequence.